chrisgilldc/cobrabay/README.md

 | display               | No     | None                  | Log level for the Display module.                 |
 | network               | No     | None                  | Log level for the Network module.                 |

 #### Triggers
-Triggers are used to set when and how the system should take options.
+Triggers are used to set when and how the system should take change mode.
 The triggers section can define a series of triggers, as many as are needed.
+The key name used for the trigger is the trigger's name.

+Supported trigger types:
+* MQTT Trigger - Monitors an MQTT topic for state change.

+##### MQTT Trigger
 | Options | Required? | Default | Description |
 | --- | -- | --- | --- |
 | type | Yes | mqtt_sensor | Type of trigger this should be.
 Currently only 'mqtt_sensor' is supported. |